Validating UTM tracking in FastStore

 .

-Another advantage of having the UTM data attached throughout the purchase process is when you want to apply campaign-specific discounts.
-For example, a customer finds in their email a newsletter from your store with a promotion of 30% off for your store's winter collection through a newsletter promotion,
+Another benefit of keeping UTM data throughout the purchase process is the ability to apply campaign-specific discounts.
+For example, a customer receives an email newsletter from your store with a promotion of 30% off the winter collection with the link

 https://store.com?utm_source=newsletter&utm_medium=email&utm_campaign=winter_sale

 .
-When the user clicks on this link, they add a $100 product to the cart and go to checkout.
-The system makes sure to:- Track the sale under
+When the user clicks the link, adds a $100 product to the cart, and proceed to checkout, the system:- Tracks the sale under

 winter_sale

-. - Apply a 30% discount to the total price.
+. - Applies a 30% discount to the total price.

 Now, let's make sure the